tcrump38/LIRI-Bot/README.md

 At the root of my project use npm install in order to use API data.
 Use node commands to search databases:

--node liri.js spotify-this-song "song name".
+-node liri.js spotify-this-song "song name"
 -node liri.js concert-this "artist"
 -node liri.js movie-this "movie name"